 That's coming up next.

-Our news roundup information overload hour, and your calls are straight ahead.
+Our news roundup information overload hour.

 Coming up next, our final news roundup and information overload hour.

-Uh, I've addressed this uh previously.
+I've addressed this previously.

-I did my job, which was to protect the American people, uh, and I did it faithfully and and with to the best of my ability, and never did I do anything uh that uh was uh untoward with respect to the intelligence I received.
+I did my job, which was to protect the American people, and I did it faithfully and to the best of my ability.

-We have another dozen people that are on the list, so we'll probably end up being about two dozen folks that are gonna get this questionnaire.
+So we'll probably end up being about two dozen folks that are going to get this questionnaire.

-The questionnaire really asked some simple questions.
+The questionnaire really asks some simple questions.

-When did you know the Democrats paid for the dossier and who did you tell?
+When did you know the Democrats paid for the dossier, and who did you tell?

-There are a few people who have asked for an additional week, uh which we have went ahead and granted that time.
+There are a few people who have asked for an additional week, which we have went ahead and granted that time.

-Uh they seem to have went dark.
+They seem to have gone dark.

-Uh yes, they did.
+Yes, they did.

 And what were their responses about when they knew and what they knew?